Association for migrants in Germany

 HUMANITARIAN CONSULTATION WITH HEALTH DEPARTMENT FRANKFURT AM MAIN

-The humanitarian consultation refers to people living in Frankfurt without health insurance.
+Anonymous medical services for people without health insurance.
 Our offer is for free and if wanted anonymous.
 All doctors and advisors are subject to confidentiality.

 Thursdays 8 a.m. - 12 p.m.